WhiteJadeWolf/Ghostbusters/README.md

 - Ensure that all files and assets are placed in their correct relative paths.
 - To create your own levels, use **`level_editor.exe`**.
 - The leaderboard only records completed runs (all 3 levels by default).
+- I'm currently developing a package/module for this game that will be installable via `pip`.
+Once installed, you’ll be able to start playing by simply running the provided executable file.

 ---